 - Mobile broadband plans are usually a lot more flexible.
 Some networks provide monthly rolling contracts or pay-as-you-go deals - whereas fixed line broadband is almost always on at least a 12-month contract, and you'll be hard pressed to find it on a pay-as-you-go basis.

 - In some areas, 4G speeds can be higher than those of the local fixed broadband.
-The average download speed on 4G in the UK is 15.1Mb, a lot faster than the measly 2Mb maximum you'll find on fixed broadband in some parts of the country.

 Mobile broadband is probably the best option if you're a very light user and don't want or have a phone line at home, or if you travel a lot and moving your internet connection around with you is important.